Skip to main content

 'Tis the season for keeping the cat out of the Christmas tree

 We’ve all seen the videos that circulate each year of cats decimating Christmas trees, destroying ornaments, and potentially even hurting themselves in the process.
-Keeping the cat out of the Christmas tree can be a real challenge, but these tips can help keep both your tree and your kitty safe.
+Keeping the cat out of the Christmas tree can be a real challenge, but these tips will help both your tree and your kitty stay safe.

 Cat batting at a Christmas ornament on a tree

-One of the easiest and most foolproof ways to keep your tree safe from your cat is to put it in a room that you can close off and keep your cat out of.
-If you have doors in your living room, a den, or an enclosed office, you might want to consider putting the tree in that room and keeping the doors closed.
-When the family’s home and you’re spending time in the room, your cat can come in and join you, but when it’s time for bed, remove your cat from the room and close the doors.
+One of the easiest and most foolproof ways to keep your tree safe from your cat is to put it in a room that you can close off.
+If you have doors in your living room, a den, or an enclosed office, you might consider putting the tree in that room and leaving the doors closed.
+When the family’s home and you’re spending time in the room, your cat can come in and join you, but when it’s time for bed, remove your cat from the room and prevent her from going back in.

 You can sometimes create this same effect using pet gates.
-You’ll need multiple gates that you can stack up in the doorway to keep your cat out.
+You’ll likely need multiple gates to stack up in the doorway to prevent kitty from simply leaping over them.
 This method may or may not work, depending on how ambitious your cat is.

 If protecting a full-size tree from your cat is difficult, consider getting a smaller tree that’s only a foot or two high.
-You’ll still be able to decorate the tree for Christmas, but there won’t be much tree for your cat to climb.
-If the tree does fall, it won’t endanger your cat.
-If you decide to use a full-size tree, you’ll need to carefully plan how you can keep your cat safe.
+You’ll still be able to decorate the conifer for Christmas, but there won’t be much tree for your cat to climb.
+Plus if the tree does fall, it won’t endanger your cat.
+With a full-size tree, you’ll need to carefully plan how you can keep your cat safe

 Cat under the Christmas tree